billbudge/JSFunctionCharts/README.md

-﻿# Diagrammar: A Graphical Programming Language

-Diagrammar is an experimental graphical programming environment.
+﻿# FunctionCharts: A Graphical Representation of Functional Programs Diagrammar is an experimental graphical programming environment.
 It is a Dataflow language, with values flowing along graph edges, and functions represented as graph nodes.
 Since functions can be created and instantiated, more complex programs can be built.
 This introduction shows how Quicksort and some other classic algorithms can be built, and hopefully demonstrates the advantages of this approach.

 ## Data Flow programming review
 Dataflow diagrams are a graphical programming method where data processing elements, represented by graph nodes, are connected by edges that represent data transfer.
 The graph is like an electrical circuit, and the advantage is that data flow can more easily be visualized as a graph.

 Most data flow systems model restricted domains, and have limited ability to represent abstractions.
 Diagrammar adds a way to easily define and use new families of functions, and to create abstractions that make the diagrams more widely useful.

 ## Building expressions and grouping
 For now, let's imagine a language with one value type, which can represent numbers, strings, arrays, or other types of objects.
 This makes our circuits simpler, with only one primitive wire and pin type.
 Circuit elements for built-in operations can be provided by the language, and combined to form useful expressions.

 <figure>